ovitrac/SFPPy/README.md

 >
 > 💻 Prefer local work?
 Use [**Jupyter**](https://jupyter.org/) on your machine.
 >
 > 💫 Need a lightweight web version?
-Try [**SFPPyLite🌐**](https://ovitrac.github.io/SFPPylite/l) in your browser — no setup required — for editing and from basic to advanced calculations.  ⚠️ Note: Available chemical databases are more limited (🚧).
+Try [**SFPPyLite🌐**](https://ovitrac.github.io/SFPPylite/l) in your browser — no setup required — for editing and from basic to advanced calculations.  ⚠️ *Note: Toxicological assessment via ToxTree is not available and the connectivity to PubChem is more limited*.

 ***